 All ESF schools offer an inquiry-based English medium education.
 Students applying to an ESF school must demonstrate sufficient English language skills.
 All students will be required to complete age-appropriate assessments to determine their ability to engage with an English medium curriculum.
 Previous school history, reports and additional documents support the admissions process.

-NEW: Students who are attending ESF Kindergartens will complete the Year 1 the assessment process on site at their respective ESF Kindergartens.
+NEW: Students who are attending ESF Kindergartens and eligible for the kindergarten priority will complete the Year 1 the assessment process on site at their respective ESF Kindergartens.
 Assessment information from ESF Kindergartens will support the assessment process.

 Students in ESF Kindergarten identified with additional learning needs may be recommended to apply though the SEN Admissions and Review process.
 This is a separate application process managed centrally at ESF Centre.
 This process also applies to all students applying from outside ESF.